cyverse-archive/Donkey/README.markdown

 ' http://by-tor:8888/secured/share?proxyToken=$(cas-ticket)
 ```

-The service will respond with a success or failure message per user:
+The service will respond with a success or failure message per user and resource:

 ```
 {